NURSING, HEALTH SCIENCES AND ALLIED HEALTH RESEARCH GRANT

-ISHLT issues at least one annually in an amount of up to $12,000.
+ISHLT issues two Awards annually.
+Each award is in the amount of up to $12,000.
 The funding period is for one year.

-The purpose of this award is to encourage qualified nurses, social scientists and other health care professionals to conduct research related to the areas of end-stage heart and lung disease and transplantation.
-This award is designated for non-physician allied health professionals.
+The purpose of this award is to encourage qualified allied health professionals to conduct research related to the areas of end-stage heart and lung disease and transplantation.

-- The PI must be a non-physician member of the ISHLT and the Council on Nursing, Health Science, and Allied Health.
+- The PI must be a current member of the ISHLT and the Council on Nursing, Health Science, and Allied Health.

 - The PI must have at least a bachelor's degree.